 1) Commercial Fence: Thieves sell stolen goods to a business owner (known as a “fence”) who sells it in his or her shop or to a distributor who sells it to shop owners

-2) Residential fence: The thief will sell stolen goods to a fence buying and selling stolen goods out of his or her residence.
+2) Residential fence: Thieves will sell stolen goods to a fence who buys and sells stolen goods out of his or her residence

 3) Hawking: Thieves sell goods on street corners, in pubs, or door to door

-4) Network sales: Thieves pass word of their stolen goods along a network of friends and family until a buyer is found
+4) Network sales: Thieves send word of their stolen goods along a network of friends and family until a buyer is found

 5) Online: Thieves sell stolen goods on sites like E-Bay, or sell them to other fences who will sell them online